+9779767998270 Spring 2026 Trek Offer – Up to 20% Off info@nepaloutdoorexpeditions.com

 4. Which animal lives at the highest altitude on Everest?

 The Himalayan jumping spider is one of the highest living animals.
-It has been discovered in exceptionally high altitudes and preying on tiny insects swept by the wind.
-It demonstrates that even small organisms can be adapted to the unfriendly environment.
+Researchers have discovered it at exceptionally high altitudes, where it preys on tiny insects carried by the wind.
+It demonstrates that even small organisms can adapt to harsh environments.

 5. Can trekkers see wildlife during the Everest Base Camp trek?

 Yes, wildlife is usually visible to trekkers, particularly at lower and mid altitudes.
 Common features are such animals as yaks, birds, and, in some cases, blue sheep.
-You may even see some of the more rare animals had you luck and silence, but these are rather uncommon.
+You may even see some of the rarer animals had you’re lucky and silence, but these are rather uncommon.

 Author